 And actually giving a grade that has any authority behind it?
 Forget it!
 I’m too busy giggling as my teen tries to persuade me via a five-paragraph essay that they should receive an ipod for Christmas.
 Or I’m battling tears as they describe a favorite event from their childhood.

 I’ve often felt like I could not give them any meaningful feedback about their high school writing, because I was too closely connected to them — and therefore to it.
 Ya know?

-We’ve come across a few gems of curriculum that have helped with this dilemma, however, and I’d like to share them with you today.
-I’d also like to share articles from fellow homeschool bloggers who have done better at this than I have. 🙂
+Over the years, however, we’ve come across a few gems of curriculum that have helped with this dilemma, and I’d like to share them with you today.

-So here are some of the homeschool high school writing curriculum we’ve used successfully:
+Now for some homeschool high school writing curriculum we’ve used successfully:

 The second and larger section of the book gives them the tools they need to craft an expository essay.
 They learn how to choose a topic and analyze it, how to write a thesis statement, how to design and execute supporting paragraphs, and how to write an effective introduction and conclusion.

 The entire course is written to the student, so it is suitable for independent learning — although the parent will need to give feedback on writing samples on a regular basis.